-For the purposes of monitoring and isolating suspected cases of Covid - 19, boarding houses will have a tiered approach to defining a household.
-In the first instance if a student has appropriate symptoms, they and their room / dormitory will isolate and take a test for Covid-19.
+For the purposes of monitoring and isolating suspected cases of Covid - 19, boarding houses will each be defined as an individual household.
+In the first instance if a student has appropriate symptoms, they will complete a lateral flow test for Covid-19.
+If this test is negative, the rest of their household will remain in lessons until a further PCR test is completed.
+If this is positive members of the boarding house and direct year group of the positive case will be required to isolate for 14 days.